Church Street East Level Crossing Church Street East Level Crossing

 Closing the level crossing

-We have carefully considered all community feedback and the impact of the closure on local businesses.
-Using this feedback, we have identified a preferred option for mitigating the closure and are now working with our stakeholders to refine this option.
-This includes working with local businesses to determine the best time to implement our preferred option.
+We have carefully considered all community feedback and the impact of closure on local businesses.
+Using this feedback, we have identified a preferred option for mitigating the closure and are now working closely with our stakeholders to refine this option.
+This includes working with local businesses to determine the best time to close the crossing and implement our preferred option.

 We will share updates regarding the preferred option soon.